Tam Trauchle's Troubles (clip 4)

 - What other ways can you think of that charities use to raise money?

-Create a poem or slogan for a fundraising film to raise money for disadvantaged children today.
-What words would you use to show how the children could benefit from going on holiday and how would you encourage people to give money?
+Create a poem or slogan for a fundraising film to raise money for children living in poverty today.
+How would you encourage people to donate money?

 Mrs Trauchle has been in hospital.
 Research the common illnesses experienced by many poor families during the 1930s.

-Compare this film with how fundraising is carried out today on television (e.g. Children in Need, Comic Relief).
+Compare this film with how fundraising is carried out today on television and online.
 Examine how the programme/film is structured.
-How is today's programme different or similar to 'Tam Trauchle's Troubles'.
-In what ways does it encourage you to donate money.
+How are today's methods of fundraising different or similar to 'Tam Trauchle's Troubles'.

 |Resource Rights Holder||National Library of Scotland|